-Hey everyone and welcome back to the blog.
+Hey everyone, and welcome back to Student Speak!
 Today I want to talk to you about professors and teachers.
 What's the difference?
 Transitioning from high school to university can be a big change and a big part of this is the way your classes are run.
 Professors in university are much different than teachers in high school.
 Keep reading to find out how!

 They don't monitor you

 High school involves attendance and monitoring, but not university.
 In high school you do the homework your teachers assign you, they check to see if you've done it and they'll bug you to turn it in if it's late.